 Enhancing Cognitive and Social–Emotional Development Through a Simple-to-Administer Mindfulness-Based School Program for Elementary School Children: A Randomized Controlled Trial.”
 Developmental Psychology, 2015, doi:10.1037/a0038454.supp.

 Semple, R.J., Lee, J., Rosa, D.,& Miller, L.F.
 (2010) A randomized trial of mindfulness-based cognitive therapy for children: promoting mindful attention to enhance social-emotional development in children.
 Journal of Child and Family Studies, 19(2) 218-229

 “Mindfulness can be understood as the foundation and basic pre-condition for education.
 Children need to learn to stop their mind wandering and regulate attention and emotions, deal with feelings of frustration, and to self-motivate.
 Mindfulness practice enhances the very quality and goals of education in the 21st century.”

-Creating deliberate moments of quiet and focus in a school day as part of a mindfulness-based SEL program is likely to decrease anger, violence, and anxiety in a school.
+Creating deliberate moments of quiet and focus in a school day as part of a mindfulness based SEL program is likely to decrease anger, violence,anxiety

 Mindfulness training can help to enhance children’s attention and focus.

 Mindfulness training can help to improve self-control and emotion regulation.